Let’s set everything straight about all the benefits and important aspects of a health care power of attorney.

 If your family can’t agree on a course of action, they would have to go to an Iowa Court and have a conservator/guardian appointed for you.
 It may, or may not, be someone you would have chosen.
 Further, the conservator/guardian may make decisions you wouldn’t have made.

-This is all very complicated, time consuming, and expensive, especially compared with the convenience of simply having a healthcare POA in place.
-A health care POA gives you control over how decisions are made for you, and the agent you choose will carry out your wishes.
+This is all very complicated, time consuming, and expensive.
+A health care POA simplifies this process by giving you control over how decisions are made for you and allowing you to choose who will carry out your wishes.
+Best of all, it leaves your family with peace of mind.

 No!
-All Iowans are special and unique and have special and unique issues and concerns.
+All Iowans are special and unique, and so are each individual’s issues and concerns.
 Consequently, this article is presented for informational purposes only, not as legal advice.
-Consult your lawyer for personal advice.
+Please consult your lawyer for personal advice.

-Yes, definitely.
-(It’s even essential for students in college!)
-There are six “must have” estate planning documents that make up a complete, comprehensive estate plan.
+Yes, definitely!
+(It’s even essential for college students.)
+There are six “must-have” estate planning documents that make up a complete, comprehensive estate plan.
 (Plus some people may also need to consider a trust.)

 Do you have a health care POA currently?
-And do you have an overall estate plan?
+And do you have a complete estate plan?
 Why or why not?
 I’d be most interested in any thoughts or comments.
-Email me anytime at firstname.lastname@example.org.
+Email me anytime at firstname.lastname@example.org or call 515-371-6077.